-I am lives and breathes computers and programming since the age of 9.
+I live and breathe computers and programming since the age of 9.

-Today I am lead developer at Juno - a new and exciting startup - building services for millions of users.
+Today I am lead developer at Juno (acquired by Gett), a new fresh approach to ride sharing - building services for millions of users.

 I am also a co-founder of Java.IL, and an open source contributor.

 My favorite hobby: drinking coffee in the morning with the smell of CPU & GPU after a long night's computation cycle.

 I am a Linux freak and hacker.
 You can imagine what I bought for my baby girl::

 I am working with Debian/Ubuntu & Redhat/CentOS/Fedora, and in my free time play with BackTrack :X, and hack my routers with dd-wrt, and doing some cool stuff with Raspberry Pi.
 I love to code in C/C++ (on a decent OS...) and Java, I live at the most of time at user space and little in kernel space.
 I am also a big fan of the Go language:: one of the most amazing languages I ever worked with!
 As a senior of multiple startup companies, I can talk with you in any scripting language :P